 A relationship with Christ is a part of Christian Community Development.
 It is recognized that the answer is not just a job or a decent place to live but having a true relationship with Jesus Christ.
 In addition, the gospel is wholistic.
 It responds to people as whole people; it does not single out just spiritual or just physical needs and speak to those.
-Christian Community Development begins with people transformed by the love of God, who then respond to God’s call to share the gospel with others through evangelism, social action, economic development, and justice.
+Christian Community Development begins with people transformed by the love of God, who then respond to God’s call to share about that love and engage in social action, economic development, and justice.
 Together, we then holistically engage with Christ in the process of transformation to see our communities flourish.